 If the student is from a nation where English is not the standard for daily communication, a score of at least 79 on the Test of English as a Foreign Language (TOEFL) or a score of at least 6.5 on the International English Language Testing System (IELTS) is required.
-The TOEFL or IELTS requirement may be waived for students who have completed at least one year of formal academic study at an institution where English is the language of instruction.
+The TOEFL or IELTS requirement may be waived for students who have completed at least one year of formal academic study at an institution where English is the language of instruction or if a student completed an English language training program.
 In any case, judgment about the proficiency of the candidate is made by the graduate admissions committee of each degree program.
 International students will need to comply with all federal guidelines concerning student status and immigration.